FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/01-redux.md

 class: center, middle

 .large[
-What kind of actions do you think our counter will need?
+What kind of actions do you think our store will need?
 ]

 ???

-- one to increase the count by 1
+- one to count fruit
+- one to stock up
-- one to decrease the count by 1
+- one to explain

 ---